Zman2024/Onward-CustomSkins/README.md

 * `Enabled` which determines if the mod should load custom textures

-* `LoadGlobal` which determines if textures should be globally replaced For now all textures are globally replaced so if this is false no textures custom will be loaded
+* `LoadGlobal` which determines if textures should be globally replaced.
+For now all textures are globally replaced so if this is false no custom textures will be loaded